heritage-standards/fish/content/page/terminology.md

 We welcome your feed-back and suggestions on additional terms to include so that the FISH vocabularies remain correct, relevant, and inclusive.
 Submit a Candidate Term to any of our terminology resources and include a description (scope note), example of usage and references.
+Contact [Historic England Data Standards](mailto:terminologies@HistoricEngland.org.uk)

 ![The ruins of Corfe Castle in Dorset.
 Copyright Paul Adams](images/Corfe-1024x766.jpg)